qyc5937/tictactoe/README.md

 Currently the plan is to create a GUI base tic tac toe game that can be played in either single player or multiplayer mode.

+***Schedule***

 Week 1:

-Install environment + Finish the function to check if there's a winner
+Install environment + Finish the function to check if there's a winner (check_winner)

+Week 2:

+Add test cases / quick way to test if game logic is correct.

+The idea is if we pass it an end game scenario (i.e. player 1 wins) or a tie scenario  the game logic should be able to detect it.

+This is important if we make changes down the line.

+Week 3:

+Add simple graphical interface, so it's no longer a console app

+Week 4:

+Add a simple AI that can act as an opponent.